Quick Answer

 Delivery risk.
 Outside your circle, scope drift is harder to catch early.
 A focused engagement can expand into custom analysis, stakeholder education, and tool setup under the same fee.
 That often means more unplanned hours, more revision loops, and weaker confidence from the client.

 Post-delivery risk.
 Unpriced support often starts as "one more question" and becomes an ongoing obligation.
 Risk increases when work touches regulated or jurisdiction-sensitive areas (for example, privacy, classification, or cross-border admin).
-If you reference public legal material, verify it against an official edition before relying on it, and keep requirement-specific scope language as: "Add current requirement after verification."
+If you reference public legal material, verify it against an official edition before relying on it, and leave requirement-specific scope language unresolved until it has been verified from official, specialist, legal, client, contract, policy, or source records.

 Insurance is most useful when your file clearly shows what you agreed to do and what you did not agree to do.
 Before client sign-off, document: